Subscription vs Membership: Which Model Fits Your Business?

 This is why memberships come in so many forms — annual contracts, month-to-month plans, family packages, class packs, VIP tiers.
 Each one reflects a different level of commitment and belonging.
 A subscription is one-size-fits-all.
 A membership is personal.

 The foundation of a membership is relational.
-Members develop real emotional connections to your school or studio, and that connection is what keeps them coming back — not just the classes, but the people, the culture, the identity.
+Members develop real emotional connections to your school or studio — to the people, the culture, the identity — and that connection is what keeps them coming back.

 When done right, memberships create the kind of loyalty that no subscription app can touch.